-Oat is very palatable but susceptible to freeze injury.
+Oat is very palatable and grows well as cool-season grass, but it may be injured under hard freezing conditions depending on growth stage and not well-adapted to wet soil.
 Oat may be planted and grazed earlier than rye.
-Legend 567 and Horizon 720 were considered crown rust-resistant varieties, but rust has been reported in the past few years.
-In 2013, a new strain of crown rust was identified on all commercially available eastern oat varieties.
-Symptoms ranged from mild infection to early plant senescence.
-In grazing systems, crown rust resistance is less critical because rust inoculum is reduced by the grazing animal.
+We have observed an increase in crown rust on Legend 567 and Horizon 720 oats, two of our most popular and earliest varieties of oat that were previously listed as resistant.
+We are still recommending the use of those, especially Legend 567 because of its precocity, but we advise scouting and potentially using fungicides to prevent losses in production and quality when harvesting for silage.
+In grazing systems, crown rust resistance is less critical because rust inoculum is reduced by grazing.
 Other commercially available varieties of oat are often very productive, although susceptible to crown rust.
 Early planting of susceptible varieties is not recommended.
 Few fungicides are labeled for use in grazing systems, and many have hay use limitations.
-Horizon 306 and RAM LA 99016 are excellent forage types that exhibit winter hardiness and good grain production, but they are susceptible to the new strain of crown rust that is prevalent statewide.
+Oat as a cover crop is underutilized but can be a great alternative to rye, and can be used for hay, silage, and grazing if needed.
+Horizon 306 and RAM LA 99016 are excellent forage types that exhibit winter hardiness and good grain production but are late-producing and susceptible to prevalent crown rust strains.
 Susceptible oat plantings may need to be scouted for rust and treated with legal fungicides, particularly if grown for silage or grain.
-Some varieties, such as NK-Coker 227, may be injured by Barley Yellow Dwarf Virus (BYDV), which is an aphid-transmitted virus.
-Typically, early-planted oat varieties grown for grazing are not sprayed with insecticides for aphid control.
-Grazing reduces populations of aphids but may not prevent early infection of BYDV in early-planted situations where warm fall weather prevails.
+Barley yellow dwarf virus (BYDV) is an aphid-transmitted virus that may injure some varieties, especially Coker 227.
+Improved varieties have better field resistance to BYDV, but all can show some level of incidence of the disease.
+Typically, early planted oat varieties grown for grazing are not sprayed with insecticides for aphid control.
+Grazing reduces populations of aphids but may not prevent early infection of BYDV in early planted situations where warm fall weather prevails.